 While working in Excel, sometimes we need to move columns for many reasons like if we do a mistake to arrange columns or maintaining the chronology.
 Excel offers some quick and smart features to do it.
 You will learn 3 quick methods from this article to move columns in Excel without overwriting with clear demonstrations.

-3 Ways to Move Columns in Excel without Overwriting
+How to Move Columns in Excel without Overwriting: 3 Quick Ways

 To explore the methods, we’ll use the following dataset that represents some salesperson’s Sales in different Regions.